programminghistorian/jekyll/lessons/qgis-layers.md

 use WGS 84 which is compatible with Google Earth type software), but since most of our data and examples are created by Canadian governments we recommend using NAD 83 (North American Datum, 1983).
-For more on NAD 83 and the Federal Government’s datum, see [NRCan’s website][].
+For more on NAD 83 and the Federal Government's datum, see [NRCan's website][].
 PEI has its own NAD 83 coordinate reference system which uses a [Double Stereographic projection][].
 Managing the CRS of different layers of information and making sure they are working correctly is one of the